erberg/BlackJack-Node/README.md

-This is a multiplayer blackjack game demo written primarily in node.js and javsscript.
+This is a multiplayer blackjack game demo written primarily in node.js and javascript.

 It is currently being hosted at blackjack.ericrberg.com.
 Please note that this is still a work in progress - check back for updated versions.